Nidhicodes/aria/README.md

 Destructive actions stay behind the `NEEDS_APPROVAL` gate — the operator must click before they run.

-### Deployment

-The hosted demo uses:
-- **Backend**: [Render.com](https://render.com) free tier → `pip install .` + `uvicorn aria.server:app`
-- **Frontend**: [Vercel](https://vercel.com) free tier → root directory `frontend`, env var `NEXT_PUBLIC_ARIA_API`

 For production: Cloud Run with service-account tokens (no browser OAuth), both partner MCP servers running headlessly with platform tokens.

----

-## The honest part

-A few things stated plainly, because hand-wavy demos are worse than honest ones:

-- **Remediation is simulated by default.** A hackathon demo should never actually roll back your production. `execute_action` is the single choke-point to wire to real tools (`send_event`, `send_slack_message`, your deploy webhook) — kept behind the approval gate.
-- **The hosted demo runs in demo mode.** Browser-OAuth and a local Phoenix don't fit a headless free-tier container.
-The reasoning is real Gemini; the signals are the scenario fixture.
-The *video* shows the full live integration against real Dynatrace + real Phoenix traces.
-- **Dynatrace live reads depend on your environment having data.** A fresh trial may legitimately report "no active problems" — which is ARIA correctly telling you your infra is healthy.

 ---